-Services provided by the Bank of Canada
+Services Provided by the Bank of Canada

 The Bank of Canada provides the following services to certain clearing and settlement systems and their participants:

-The Bank of Canada provides collateralized advances to direct participants in the LVTS through its Standing Liquidity Facility.
+The Bank of Canada provides collateralized advances to direct participants in Lynx through its Standing Liquidity Facility.
 These virtually automatic advances provide participants with access to a reliable backup source of liquidity should they need to fund their end-of-day payment obligations, thus helping them to transfer value efficiently among themselves during the day.

 See also the Bank of Canada's policies governing its activities as lender of last resort.

-The Bank of Canada provides accounts and acts as settlement agent, or "banker," for the Continuous Linked Settlement (CLS) Bank, Canadian Derivatives Clearing Corporation (CDCC) and CDS Clearing and Depository Services Inc. (CDS) 1, CLS, CDCC and CDS receive LVTS payments into their accounts at the Bank of Canada from participants that owe money and make LVTS payments to participants entitled to receive money.
+The Bank of Canada provides accounts and acts as settlement agent, or "banker," for the Continuous Linked Settlement (CLS) Bank, Canadian Derivatives Clearing Corporation (CDCC) and CDS Clearing and Depository Services Inc. (CDS) 1, CLS, CDCC and CDS receive Lynx payments into their accounts at the Bank of Canada from participants that owe money and make Lynx payments to participants entitled to receive money.
 More . . .